collective/buildout.pygame/README.rst

 =========================================

-Once upon a time, there was a software build solution called Buildout and a Python library called Pygame.
+Once upon a time, there was a software build solution called Buildout and a Python library called `Pygame`_.
 Originally, they didn't play well together, but eventually they got on well enough.

 This is their story...